Life’s Two Fiery Questions!

 are One

-That those waters flow in our veins
+That these waters flow in our veins

 Are one people